 We have a Zulip chat for people who want to discuss the book.
 Note that the chat is primarily intended for educators, where we discuss conceptual topics, organization, design decisions, related materials, etc. It is not designed for asking homework questions, and people who abuse it may be banned.

-The current public release is version 3.2.2 (2023-02-26).
-There are two PDF versions:
+The current public release is version 3.2.5 (2025-07-14).
+You can choose between two formats:

-3.2.2 fixes a few annoying typos in version 3.2.1 (2023-01-10):
+3.2.2 (2023-02-26) fixes a few annoying typos in version 3.2.1 (2023-01-10):

 Its main difference from 3.2.0 (2022-12-08) is, in addition to numerous typo fixes, now including links to the full SMoL Tutor by Kuang-Chen Lu.
 Please be sure to do this self-paced tutor!